 The Glenville Race Track remained successful after the fair closed with harness racing the principal attraction.
-Fast horses and their colorful owners, trainers and drivers proved to be a more enduring draw.
+Fast horses and their colorful owners, trainers, and drivers proved to be a more enduring draw.

-The Cleveland Driving Park Company considered the first amateur driving club in America, featured foot, bicycle, horse and harness races and attracted wealthy horse enthusiasts such as William Bingham, Liberty Holden, and Samuel Mather.
+The Cleveland Driving Park Company considered the first amateur driving club in America, featured foot, bicycle, horse, and harness races and attracted wealthy horse enthusiasts such as William Bingham, Liberty Holden, and Samuel Mather.

-The Glenville Race Track joined with Buffalo, Rochester and Utica, New York in 1872, to become the Quadrilateral Circuit.
+The Glenville Race Track joined with Buffalo, Rochester, and Utica, New York in 1872, to become the Quadrilateral Circuit.
 Within the year, the group became part of the Grand Circuit, the major league of harness racing.

-The idea of adding amateur competitions to the track’s offering was hatched in 1895 on the veranda of the nearby Roadside Club by a group of well-to-do horsemen who subsequently styled themselves as the Gentlemen’s Driving Club of Cleveland.
+The idea of adding amateur competitions to the track’s offering was hatched in 1895 on the veranda of the nearby Roadside Club by a group of well-to-do horsemen.
+They subsequently styled themselves as the Gentlemen’s Driving Club of Cleveland.
 Club members gathered at the track every Saturday afternoon during the summer and early fall to compete in trotting races and four-in-hand contests.
 Gentlemen commanding the fastest trotters won cups.

-The Boston Challenge Cup Race for trotters that took place at the Glenville Race Track under the auspices of the Gentlemen’s Driving Club.
+The Boston Challenge Cup Race for trotters took place at the Glenville Race Track under the auspices of the Gentlemen’s Driving Club.

 The four-in-hand horses pulled carriages called “tallyhos.”
 Each carriage had a footman who acted as a trumpeter, playing a very long brass horn.
 The lower part of the carriage was closed; the parallel seats high atop carrying the drivers.
-Those who drove their four-horse team with the greatest skill received blue ribbons.
+Those who drove their four-horse team with the most exceptional skill received blue ribbons.

 One of the leading athletic events of the decade was the initial meeting of the Ohio Collegiate Athletic Association at the Glenville Race Track in 1902.
 Participants were Western Reserve University, Case School of Applied Science, Ohio State University, Oberlin College, Ohio Wesleyan University, and Kenyon College.